jessegmeyerlab/proteomics-tutorial/manuscript.md

 ### Tandem Mass Spectrometry

-Tandem MS, where precursor ions are selected and fragmented to generate an MS/MS spectrum containing peptide-derived product ions, is a fundamental process in modern proteomics [@DOI:10.1021/acs.jproteome.2c00838; @DOI: 10.1021/cr3003533].
+Tandem MS, where precursor ions are selected and fragmented to generate an MS/MS spectrum containing peptide-derived product ions, is a fundamental process in modern proteomics [@DOI:10.1021/acs.jproteome.2c00838; @DOI:10.1021/cr3003533].
 This is largely because intact peptide mass alone cannot unambiguously provide a peptide’s sequence [@DOI:10.1021/ac201624t]; however, MS/MS spectra provide more information due to predictable fragmentation behavior of peptide ions to generate sequence-informative fragments [@DOI:10.1073/pnas.83.17.6233; @DOI:10.1021/acs.jproteome.2c00838].
 Some more advanced proteomic acquisition methods use MS1-only feature detection in combination with retention time to maximize information used for downstream quantitation [@DOI:10.1021/acs.analchem.9b05095].
 In most of these, identifications are fundamentally based on MS/MS spectra, either acquired as part of a specific LC-MS/MS analysis that contains the MS/MS spectra themselves or on a spectral library of MS/MS spectra acquired previously [@DOI:10.1021/ac052197p; @DOI:10.1038/s41592-018-0003-5].